aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

     - calculate shear angle and quadrant for rainband lightning events
     - create timebins for rainband data
     - join rainband WWLLN data to trackfiles

+This directory also includes a `data/` directory containing the outputted intermediate files from the data pipeline used in subsequent analysis.

 ### Code Requirements
 The data pipeline notebooks require the following libraries not built in to Python: